openAIP/openaip-openair-parser/README.md

     // Sets the output geometry.
 Can be either "POLYGON" or "LINESTRING".
 Defaults to "POLYGON".
 "LINESTRING" can be used
     // to visualize invalid geometry definitions.
 Note that "validateGeometry" and "fixGeometry" has NO effect on "LINESTRING" geometry output!
     outputGeometry: 'POLYGON',
+    // output altitude unit for version 2 is always feet
+    targetAltUnit: 'ft',
     // Round altitude values
     roundAltValues: false,
     // If true, the GeoJSON output will contain the original OpenAIR airspace definition block for each airspace.